rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 A first-party app may need to check all [Media Pipelines](./media-pipeline.md) for media format characteristics to display a global badge.

 Additionally, apps may need to know what is supported by the device, *before* initiating any media playback.

-As a W3C-based platform, there is no standard API for detecting media formats or codecs that works in all cases, short of inspecting the bytes of the media in the app itself.

 To solve this, Firebolt APIs will be created to detect the formats and codecs currently being decoded by the [Media Pipeline](./media-pipeline.md).
 Firebolt APIs will also be created to query whether the device supports playing content of various formats.